 Answer: Grading and certification of olive oil is not required.
 The revised grade standards for olive oil are voluntary grade standards.
 Suppliers may wish to have their product graded voluntarily in order to assure their customers of the quality of their product.

-Answer: USDA, Agricultural Marketing Service (AMS), Fruit and Vegetable Programs, Processed Products Branch (PPB)
+Answer: USDA, Agricultural Marketing Service (AMS), Fruit and Vegetable Program, Specialty Crops Inspection (SCI) Division

 provides grading and certification services for olive oil.
 USDA, AMS, Science and Technology

 provides laboratory testing services as needed for grading and certification.